-- a) When they step down from the posts as executives that were related to their appointment as directors. - b) When involved in any legally established circumstances of incompatibility or prohibition. - c) When seriously warned by the Board of Directors due to having infringed their obligations as directors. - When their permanence on the Board might endanger or prejudice the interests, credit or reputation of the company or when the reasons for which they were appointed disappear (for example, when a dominical director n external director representing controlling shareholders disposes of their participation in the company); - e) In the case of independent directors, they may not remain as such for a continuous period of more than twelve years, and therefore once such period has elapsed, they must place their post at the disposal of the Board of Directors and formalise the corresponding resignation. - f) In the case of dominical directors; (i) when the shareholder they represent sells in full their shareholding stake, and furthermore (ii) in the number which corresponds, when such shareholder reduces their shareholding stake to a level which requires a reduction in the number of dominical directors.
+- a) When they step down from the posts as executives that were related to their appointment as directors. - b) When involved in any legally established circumstances of incompatibility or prohibition. - c) When seriously warned by the Board of Directors due to having infringed their obligations as directors. - d) When their permanence on the Board might endanger or prejudice the interests, credit or reputation of the company or when the reasons for which they were appointed disappear (for example, when a dominical director disposes of its participation in the company);

+- e) In the case of independent directors, they may not remain as such for a continuous period of more than twelve years, and therefore once such period has elapsed, they must place their post at the disposal of the Board of Directors and formalise the corresponding resignation. - f) In the case of dominical directors; (i) when the shareholder they represent sells in full their shareholding stake, and furthermore (ii) in the number which corresponds, when such shareholder reduces its shareholding stake to a level which requires a reduction in the number of dominical directors.